Vikas-ABD/Real-TimePowerConsumptionForecastingwithAzure_MATLAB_Node-RED_and_OPCUAIntegration/README.md

 ### Overall Workflow of the Project

 This project showcases an automated workflow that enables real-time power consumption forecasting.
 The workflow begins with a user clicking a button on the Node-RED dashboard.
 The request is then sent to the OPC UA server, which subsequently transmits the request to MATLAB(it is a client).
 MATLAB accesses the Azure Blob Storage to retrieve the relevant power consumption data.
 After preprocessing the data, MATLAB loads the pre-trained model and performs the power consumption forecast.
-The forecasted data is sent back to the OPC UA server, which, in turn, relays the data to Node-RED.
+The forecasted data and also true data is sent back to the OPC UA server, which, in turn, relays the data to Node-RED.
 Finally, Node-RED receives the forecasted data and displays it on the dashboard, providing users with valuable insights.

 ![Project Workflow](/path/to/your/project_workflow_image.png)